xingyuyao-DM-GY-6063/MidTerm/README.md

 # Mid Term Proposal
 ## What Book
-The book i choose is *Pride and Prejudice by Jane Austin*.
+The book I choose is *Pride and Prejudice by Jane Austin*.
 It is a classic novel that explores the themes of love, marriage, class, and social expectations in early 19th-century England.
 The story centers around the intelligent and